ARPA-SIMC/CRITERIA3D/README.md

 Algorithms for the spatialization of meteorological data.

 # License
-CRITERIA3D has been developed under contract issued by ARPAE Hydro-Meteo-Climate Service, Emilia-Romagna, Italy: http://www.arpae.it/sim/
+agrolib has been developed under contract issued by ARPAE Hydro-Meteo-Climate Service, Emilia-Romagna, Italy: http://www.arpae.it/sim/

 agrolib is released under the GNU LGPL license.